 Already read Why should I trust you? and wondering about specifics?
 Read on.

 The entirety of Papertrail’s systems are located inside the United States.
 Log data will only be stored outside the United States if a customer attaches an S3 bucket from a non-US region to their Papertrail account.
 This bucket would be used to store copies of log archives that can be retained for a potentially indefinite amount of time by the customer.
-Archives are AES-256 encrypted using AWS’s built-in S3 encryption, although searchable logs are not encrypted at rest, for two reasons:

 Access to the datastore is restricted to a very small number of people, and there’s no way for us to “impersonate” or view customer log data via an account switcher interface or see it through the admin UI (see It’s your information).
 In cases where we need log data for troubleshooting purposes, we’ll either request a couple of sample lines or get your explicit permission for account access (generally by having you manually invite our support account as a member of your account, which can be removed at any time).
 Access to our own infrastructure is logged and we get notified when password changes take place.

 On account closure, data is deleted, automatically.
 Archives are removed from Papertrail’s bucket after 7 days (free accounts) or 1 year (paid accounts).
 Searchable log data is removed when the retention period has passed.
 If sensitive data was inadvertently logged, it can be deleted by account members or, on request, by Papertrail staff.
 Ask us for help.

 See our Security Statement for information related to our Software Development Lifecycle.

 We’re interested in actual security, so if someone reported what we felt was both:

 …we’d look kindly on that and might consider sending a thank-you bonus.

 SolarWinds is GDPR compliant.
 See the SolarWinds GDPR Resource Center for more information about the steps we’ve taken to reach compliance as well as resources for understanding GDPR.